Home Theater

 1080p

 This is the current high end digital video format where the "p" means progressive scan.
-The complete frame is displayed in 1/60 second.
+The complete frame is displayed in 1/60 second or less.
 This image has about five times the bandwidth of the standard TV image.

-1080p comes in two flavors.
+1080p comes in different frame rates.
 1080p/60 Hz is a TV type standard and is the oldest.
 1080p/24 Hz is a movie type standard and the older 1080p monitors may not support it.
 If you want to watch Direct TV HD movies you want 1080p/24 Hz capability.
+There are also 30 Hz (half of 60) and 25 Hz (half of 50) frame rates.

 Note that to get 1080p a HDMI cable needs to be used for all of the video path between the source and monitor or a converter like the HDFury (HDFury2, etc.).